aprilgom/gatui/README.md

 examples focus on individual widget rendering.
 Most examples exit with `q`, `Esc`, or `Ctrl+C`; list and table examples also support arrow keys or `hjkl`.

+For LLMs, coding agents, and humans building a new app, start with [docs/llm-usage.md](docs/llm-usage.md).
+It includes the minimal app skeleton, widget cookbook snippets, common pitfalls, and Ratatui-to-Gatui translation rules.

 ## Current Status

 Implemented slices: